 suicide to Hope

-- Understand a schematic of common issues and related recovery and growth opportunities
+- Understand a framework for finding and exploring recovery and growth opportunities in suicide experiences; and

 If you are interested in hosting a suicide to Hope workshop for your organization, please contact us with your inquiry.
 Hosting a workshop involves providing an appropriate space with the necessary audiovisual equipment, coordinating with a facilitator who can present the program, and also handling participant registrations and fees.
 LivingWorks can work with you to help facilitate this process.